Capital City Grange

 Take a look at the list of projects we’ve already done to improve the Grange Hall, and then click the “Donate” link at the bottom of this page!

-In previous years, the Friends have raised money for many significant upgrades to the Grange Hall, which have greatly increased the usefulness, attractiveness and rentability of the Hall.
+In previous years, the Friends have raised money for many other significant upgrades to the Grange Hall, which have greatly increased the usefulness, attractiveness and rentability of the Hall.
 Most of the following Grange improvements were funded with a blend of community member donations and grant funds.
 We have used the donations to leverage the grants–at least doubling the impact of dollars donating to the Friends!

 2022: We replaced the inadequate closers installed on the ADA entrance doors.
 The new closers are adjusted to slow the door closing to meet ADA standards.